Skip to definition.

 "How does this song go again?"

-24. Blend or harmonize
+24. Fit in well or harmonize

-"This sofa won't go with the chairs"
+"This sofa won't go with the chairs";

 - blend, blend in

-"This door goes to the basement"
+"This door goes to the basement";

 - lead